 We encountered some waterfalls as we passed through this area and again stopped for pictures.
 We visited the Kra Isthmus (the smallest land area between the Indian and the Pacific Oceans).
 We met up with some Burmese fishermen along the river that runs through it.

-Continuing in a generally northward direction, we were now leaving the Andaman Sea coast.
+We were leaving the Andaman Sea coast in a generally northward direction.
 We crossed over the grand dividing ridge to the East Side of Thailand.

 In the evening, we reached Chumphon on the Gulf of Thailand side of the Malay peninsula.
 And by then, we were hungry, really hungry!